Ben Beinn

 Pentacle / Distributed by Rubadub

 A flowing and fluctuating record of the waterways, In a River Shadow explores the meeting points of deep time and song-time.
 Traditional sonic forms are refracted through hypermodern processes, with early instruments, environmental recordings, and synthetic textures acting as conduits.
-The result is a kind of technoid folk, where the long memory of place seeps into the immediacy of sound.
+The result is a kind of technoid folk.

 Bone flutes and bullroarers based on designs sourced from prehistoric sites across the Scottish Highlands and Isles were sounded in situ — in caves, by tidal estuaries, on moorland paths — producing tones shaped as much by water and terrain as by hand.